 - The famous Greek filled pies (spinach, cheese, and others) work equally well as main and side dishes, snacks, and party foods.

 Greek menu planning rarely follows any hard and fast rules.
 A favorite light evening meal might consist of french fries with slices of feta cheese.
-My granddaughter often has a piece of cake for breakfast with her milk (no different than a muffin?).
-Sunday meals may find the table overloaded with casseroles, grilled or roasted meat or seafood, two or three salads, dips, breads, cheeses, and olives.
+Sunday meals may find the table overloaded with casseroles, grilled or roasted meat or seafood, two or three salads, dips, bread, cheeses, and olives.

 If there's ever a question about how or when to serve a particular dish, be flexible.
-For example, I love vegetarian gigantes bean casserole made with giant lima beans.
-I serve it as a side dish, main dish, and - in small quantities on small plates - as an appetizer or meze.
-I have also been known to eat it cold, straight from the fridge... the way others might eat a piece of cold leftover pizza.
+For example, we love vegetarian gigantes bean casserole made with giant lima beans.
+Serve it as a side dish, main dish, and—in small quantities on small plates— as an appetizer or meze.
+We have also been known to eat it cold, straight from the fridge the way others might eat a piece of cold leftover pizza.